 Challenges With In-App Help

-One of the great things about modern software is that it’s always changing and being improved.
+One of the great things about modern software is that it’s constantly changing and improving.
 Unfortunately, that also introduces challenges for in-app help.
-This one may not be unique to in-app help but the more you create, the more challenging it is to keep it all up-to-date with changing applications.
+This may not be unique to in-app help, but the more you create, the more challenging it is to keep up to date with evolving applications.

-Changing applications can quickly render one or all guides non-functioning with a few changes in the URL structure, formatting tags, or any other number of changes.
+Changing applications can quickly render one or all guides non-functional, due to changes in URL structure, formatting tags, or other factors.

-So, while in-app help is a great resource for helping employees use company software better, it’s not all roses.
-There are some downsides and those challenges can vary on your organization, software development speed, employees managing in-app help, or any other number of things.
+While in-app help is an excellent resource for helping employees use company software more effectively, it’s not all roses.
+There are some downsides, and those challenges can vary depending on your organization, software development speed, employees’ management of in-app help, or other factors.

 Wrap Up

-Whatever you call it: in-app help, in-app support, in-app guides, contextual help, or anything else it’s all the same thing and typically deployed through a digital adoption platform.
-It’s a way to help employees (or customers) use an application better right in the application.
+Whatever you call it (in-app help, in-app support, in-app guides, contextual help, or anything else), it’s all the same and typically deployed through a digital adoption platform.
+It’s a way to help employees (or customers) use an application more effectively, directly within the application.

-There are tons of different ways you can use in-app help to help employees use your company applications better.
-Some of the tools at your disposal with in-app help are onboarding, walkthroughs, training videos, tooltips, feedback, and alerts.
+There are many ways to use in-app help to help employees use company applications more effectively.
+Some tools available with in-app help are onboarding, walkthroughs, training videos, tooltips, feedback, and alerts.

-Whatever methods you find useful to help employees and benefit your organization, they each have benefits.
+Whatever methods you find helpful for employees and for your organization, each has its benefits.
 In-app help could help employees not get stuck (or get stuck less), reduce help desk calls and tickets, increase job effectiveness, give you more feedback, and save your organization money.

-If you’re thinking about implementing in-app help for your organization software, schedule a free consultation to talk about your project.
-We can help you take advantage of all that in-app help has to offer.
+If you’re considering implementing in-app help for your organization’s software, schedule a free consultation to discuss your project.
+We can help you take advantage of all that in-app help offers.